-The WWAMI Track program allows a select group of students to be registered for a minimum number of weeks (24 weeks for the Patient Care Phase, and 12 weeks for the Explore & Focus Phase**— time not guaranteed for 21-22 academic year, see NOTE above) at a specific city or area throughout the WWAMI region.
+The WWAMI Track program allows a select group of students to be registered for a minimum number of weeks (24 weeks for the Patient Care Phase, and 12 weeks for the Explore & Focus Phase) at a specific city or area throughout the WWAMI region.
 Students must participate in an application process for each phase, and students that are accepted must then accept placement at their Track site.
 Track is the best option for students whose preference is to maximize time in one location.
 Please see below for additional requirements and information for each clinical phase.

 WWAMI Track space is limited.
 Admission to a Track is limited to the academic year to which a student applied.

 PLEASE NOTE THE FOLLOWING:

 - Clerkships at Track sites may not be consecutive

 - If a student is accepted to a Track they will not be able to preference other clerkships or sites for the rotations scheduled outside of their Track location.

 - Students that do not complete the requirements of a Track due to an expansion or leave of absence will be required to re-apply during the next application cycle if they wish to continue in Track.